EXPLORE THE

 In partnership with Utah State University’s Riverscapes and Monitoring Lab, BEF is localizing the Beaver Restoration Assessment Tool (BRAT) for the PNW.
 This involves:

-• Regional field data collection to calibrate the model.
+• Regional field data collection to localize the model.

 • Fine-scale predictions of beaver dam capacity and assessments of risks to infrastructure and land use.